kstad21/cse15l-lab-reports/index.md

         government/Media/Barr_sharpening_ax.txt:A House Democratic staffer close to the case said that GAO government/Media/Politician_Practices.txt:governor.
 Democrat Roy Barnes was upset in November by Sonny
         ```
+        - `grep` uses each line in parties.txt as "the thing to search for" and displays the file and line that matches the inputs.
+This is useful if we're not sure which parties we want to search for, or if we want to change it for the future, or if there are a ton of different parties we want to look for.
     - **example 2:** Check the `plos` directory for a list of different researchers and display the file name and line in a file called `researcher-mentions.txt`.
 Our list of different researchers comes from the file `researchers.txt`, which contains:
     ```
     Hamilton